Signs of Hearing Loss

-When you start to notice the initial symptoms of hearing
+When you start to notice symptoms of hearing

 Once you start experiencing some of these signs, it doesn't mean

 you'll lose hearing forever - it just means it's time to come in and see us!

 Learn more about signs & symptoms of hearing loss below.

 Ringing in Your Ears

 Ringing or buzzing in the ears is called tinnitus (pronounced TIN-nuh-tus or tin-EYE-tus).
 Tinnitus is often a symptom of hearing loss but can be a sign of a more significant problem.

 There are two theories regarding the cause of hearing loss-related tinnitus.
 Both involve damage to the nerve endings responsible for hearing.
 One is that the nerve endings in the cochlea are damaged and bent all the time, continually sending a signal to the brain.
 The other theory is that the brain is no longer receiving stimuli from the damaged nerve endings and is looking for them.
 This idea is similar to phantom limb pain.

 If you're experiencing tinnitus, it's a good idea to have your hearing tested.
 Amplification can help manage hearing loss-related tinnitus.
 Stimulating your healthy nerve endings masks the sounds caused by your damaged nerve endings.

 An asymmetrical hearing loss is a hearing loss in one ear or worse in one ear than the other.
 While it's typical to have hearing loss as we age, it's not good to have a difference between your ears.
 Both of your ears have been the same places and done the same things, so they should be the same!